hoodsuphopeshigh/click_the_square/README.md

 Click the squares until you are feeling calm, relaxed or you've procrastinated enough.

-If you're proud of your artwork, pressing 's' will save your masterpiece to the directory you are running this app from.
+If you're proud of your artwork, pressing `s` will save your masterpiece to the directory you are running this app from.

+If you want to start again, pressing `c` will clear the board.